Skip to main content

 Prompts

-Refer to DIAL Chat User Guide to learn more about prompts and DIAL Chat features.
+• Refer to DIAL Chat User Guide to learn more about prompts.

-Objects in the Public space are arranged hierarchically, similar to a file system.
-In this part of the screen, you can see the hierarchical structure of folders in the Public space.
+Objects in the Public folder are arranged hierarchically, similar to a file system.

 ActionsHover over any folder to view a context menu icon with actions you can perform in relation to the selected folder.